 Every measurement is observed 100 times.
-At the end, the service elapsed times are collected and the average values are computed.
+The service elapsed times are collected for each step and the average values are computed.
 After gathering the values, shown in Figure 6, the overheads, provided in Table 9, are calculated with the following formula:

-Overhead = (Tdist - Taxis) / N
+$$Overhead = (Tdist - Taxis) / N$$ Equation 1

-Where, Tdharch is the elapsed time of a service utilizing DHArch.
+Where, Tdist is the elapsed time of a service utilizing distributed handler approach.
 Taxis is the elapsed time of a service utilizing Apache Axis.
 N is the number of the handlers in the deployment.

-Table 9 : Overheads of a handler distribution for the increasing number of handlers in the execution path
+Table 9: Overheads of a handler distribution for the increasing number of handlers in the execution path